jokergoo/InteractiveComplexHeatmap/README.md

 ##  9.1 A simple example that demonstrates output UI floating with the three
 ##      actions: hover, click and dblclick.
 ##  9.2 floating self-defined outputs.
+##  9.3 Floating output only from one event.
 ##
 ```